Total Recall (1990)

 Quaid and Melina get to the ruins.
 They are attacked by Benny, who is driving a gigantic mining drilling machine.
 Quaid impales Benny with a power mining drill.
 They then find a way to the reactor, where a large platoon of soldiers, led by Richter, are waiting for them.
 Doug utilizes a hologram device to confuse the soldiers while he and Melina gun them all down.
 Richter boards a freight elevator that ascends to the ruins' control panel.
 Quaid jumps on and the two fight, ending with Richter having his arms ripped off and falling to his death.

 Quaid makes it to the reactor control area, where Cohaagen is waiting for him; he has rigged the control facility to explode, and is just about to kill Quaid when he is shot and wounded by Melina.
 He activates the bomb, but Quaid throws it away before it detonates.
 The explosion rips a hole in the wall, causing depressurization.
 As Quaid and Melina hang on for dear life, Cohaagen is sucked into the atmosphere and lands in the Martian landscape, where he quickly dies from the lack of oxygen and the massive solar radiation.
 Quaid manages to turn the reactor on just before he and Melina are sucked into the atmosphere as well, but they are saved as the reactor releases a large amount of breathable air, which washes over the entire atmosphere.
+The rushing force of the new air smashes through all the protective windows of the colony.
 The people who were dying can now breathe freely again.

 As Quaid and Melina gaze in astonishment at the Martian sky, which is now blue and clouded, Quaid wonders if he really is having a dream and if all of this is really happening in his head back on Earth at Rekall.
 Hearing this, Melina invites him to: "kiss me quick before you wake up."
 He and Melina kiss as the screen fades to white.